Boltzmann to Landau from the Gradient Flow Perspective: Compactness of curves

 At this point, we recognize the first term as the time integrated $\epsilon$-Boltzmann action.
 In the second term, we can apply~\Cref{cor:lambdaf}.
-Infimising over all pairs $(f,M)\in CRE$ we can estimate the previous expression by
+Since $M$ is optimal we can estimate the previous expression by

 By~\Cref{fig:pic1} or directly from the definitions, we have $ |\sigma' - k'| = |k - \sigma|. $ Hence, the arithmetic mean is just $ff_*$ upon symmetrisation ($B^\epsilon$ is invariant when $(v,v_*)\leftrightarrow (v',v_*')$).
 This leads to